University Commission on Women

 - Continue to advocate staff advancement by: sponsoring the UCW Staff Award and Staff Scholarships; establishing a lunch gathering for women staff members to provide networking and informational topics.

-- Support issues pertaining to children on campus, including: examining the needs of the UH Children's Learning Centers and raising the level of care to a Tier One status; investigating the possibility of a mildly ill child care program on campus; and continuing to provide resource information to parents online.
+- Support issues pertaining to children on campus, including: examining the needs of the UH Children's Learning Centers and raising the level of facilities to a Tier One status; investigating the possibility of a mildly ill child care program on campus; and continuing to provide resource information to parents online.

 - Continue to review existing and explore new policies, reports and initiatives relevant to our mission, including: examining options to make sexual harassment training mandatory for all graduate students; indicating support for the addition of a Women’s Studies major; and examining options for supporting a full-time position for the LGBT Resource Center’s director.